NATIONAL AMELIA EARHART DAY

 HOW TO OBSERVE

-Celebrate National Amelia Earhart Day by researching and reading more about this famous female aviator, her achievements, career, and disappearance.
+Celebrate National Amelia Earhart Day by researching and reading more about this famous female aviator.
+Add to your research other women aviation pioneers that led the way such as Bessie Coleman and Louise Thaden.
 Cast your doubts or share your wonder by using #AmeliaEarhartDay on social media.

 We know this day commemorates the birth date of Amelia Earhart of July 24, 1897.
 However, our research was unable to find the creator of National Amelia Earhart Day.